 Literally: Knowledge.
 Philosophy.
 The principles of personal and social life.
 An ultimate, occult cause or motive for existence or occurrence.
 A point of knowledge as to an ultimate cause, a point of wisdom.

 The knowledge about the essence, nature and fundamentals of everything.
-The knowledge about the universe and all things.
-The knowledge about reasons and the purpose of the existence of the universe and creatures.
-The mysteries and the Ilahî purpose of the universe and creatures in which their creation and existence rely on.
-The universal principles of events relied upon.
+The knowledge about the universe and all things within it.
+The knowledge about about the reasons and purposes of the existence of the universe and creatures.
+The mysteries and Ilahî purposes of the universe and creatures on which their creation and existence rely.
+The universal principles which events rely upon.

-When a person makes something, he makes it for a certain purpose and aim.
+For example, when a person makes something, he makes it for certain purposes and aims.
 These purposes and aims can be known in two ways.
-One of them is to know these purposes and aims through being informed by the maker himself.
-The other way is to know by personal understanding and material experiences without being mindful of its maker’s informing.
+One is to know these purposes and aims by being informed of the maker himself.
+The other way is to know them through personal understanding and material experiences without being mindful of their maker’s information.
 There are no doubts in the first way.
 But in the second way, to stay away from doubts is impossible.
-The first way is the Qur’anic way of hikmah and the second one is the way of philosophy.
+The first is the Qur’anic way of hikmah, and the second one is the way of philosophy.

 (2:32,120) (3:61) (10:93) (13:37) (19:43) (22:54) (28:80) (29:49) (30:56) (34:6) (42:14) (45:17) (46:23) (58:11) (67:26)

-We can understand and take instruction from the universal meanings of these and similar âyahs of Qur’an; Allah is the only owner of the true, pre-eternal and post-eternal ‘ilm, haqq and hikmah.
-Allah gives and sends from them to human just as much as He wishes; and man’s duty is to learn this given true ‘ilm and act upon it with his particular will.
+We can understand and take instruction from the universal meanings of these and similar âyahs of the Qur’an that Allah is the only owner of the true, azalî and eternal ‘ilm, haqq and hikmah.
+Allah gives and sends from them to man as much as He wishes, and man’s duty is to learn this given true ‘ilm and act upon it with his particular will.

 وَمَنْ يُؤْتَ الْحِكْمَةَ فَقَدْ اُو۫تِىَ خَيْرًا كَث۪يرًۜا